paul-caron/akai_synth/README.md

 Now have fun playing with it.

 ## Synth keyboard layout
+Here I used the same factory settings of the Akai Mini plus with cc messages spaning from 70 to 77:
 - Pitch Wheel: bends the pitch up or down
 - Modulation Wheel: vibrato depth
 - drum pads: not used yet in this synth